scicloj/scicloj.github.io/content/en/docs/community/groups/scinoj-light/index.md

 ## Timeline
 * Jan 20 - start discussing your initial ideas with the organizers
 * Feb 15 - Call For Proposals opens
-* Mar 15 - Call For Proposals closes - submit proposals (tutorial drafts)
+* Mar 15 - Call For Proposals closes - submit proposals (data analysis notebook drafts)
 * Apr 1 - talks are selected
 * May 16-17 - conference
 * TBD - a possible additional weekend with extra talks